 Performance and Integration Guide

-The e6Data Python Connector is a DB-API 2.0 interface for interacting with e6Data clusters via gRPC.
+The e6Data Python Connector is a PEP-249 compliant DB-API 2.0 interface for interacting with e6Data clusters via gRPC.
 It supports secure connections, query execution, metadata retrieval, and robust error handling, making it easy to integrate into Python applications.

 This document covers key features, components, execution lifecycle, gRPC configuration, query parameterization, error handling, performance testing, and best practices for using Python 3.12 or later.